Are wrestlers giving up their protest? How a media narrative war has broken out

 Similarly, on Tuesday, The Indian Express reported citing unidentified persons familiar with the development that the lone minor among the seven wrestlers had withdrawn her allegations about Singh.
 The report added that the minor had instead recorded a new statement before a magistrate in the case.

-On Wednesday, television news channels India Today and Times Now also reported citing unidentified sources that the minor had “apparently” withdrawal her initial statement.
+On Wednesday, television news channels India Today and Times Now also reported citing unidentified sources that the minor had “apparently” withdrawn her initial statement.

 However, even in this instance, other news organisations such as The Hindu, The Print and The New Indian Express had reported quoting the minor’s father that the underage girl had not withdrawn her statement.
 “The news is completely fake,” the minor’s father told ThePrint on Monday.
 “I have not withdrawn the complaint.
 I have taken the decision to fight it out and I will.”